mafudge/docker-spark-cluster/readme.md

 [x] **Yes, I understand this is stupid way to run a real spark cluster, and you should too.**

-One of the best ways to not get hired as a big data engineer would be to go bragging on linkedin about running a spark cluster on your laptop.
+My guess is one of the best ways to not get hired as a big data engineer would be to go bragging on linkedin about running a spark cluster on your laptop.

 You scale out when you can no longer scale up.
 Scaling out on single hardware is for toy / experimental / educational purposes only.